 The attack on the World Trade Center had catapulted Fresh Kills into a new era, during which her dedicated workers daily faced the grim and lengthy task of sorting through the debris to help the living understand, respond, and heal.
 To them we owe our deepest thanks.
 Buried Treasure included the post-9/11 stories of these workers, politicians, residents, and citizens, mixed in with the experiences that best reflect the heart of this immense public works project.
 There’s no end to critically important questions around the issues surrounding trash – the politics, economics and sociology of garbage including toxic waste, labor concerns, environmental racism – but in the end, it was people’s stories that made sense of it all.

 Buried Treasure reclaimed the unseen but deeply experienced history of human beings working in and around the landfill throughout its fifty-two years of existence.
-As Marty interviewed individuals before a live audience, Carla Peterson documented these stories on video.
+As Marty interviewed individuals before a live audience at Snug Harbor Cultural Center, Carla Peterson documented these stories on video.
 The men working with 9/11 debris asked not to be included in the interviews.

 Following the performance, the video was made available for viewing in the Newhouse Gallery.
 Participants included Brendan Sexton, former Commissioner of Sanitation during the infamous garbage scow’s journey around the world; Benjamin Miller, author of a best-selling 200-year history of NYC’s garbage; Dave Hendrickson, who had spent the last 10 years supervising the recovery of lost personal items; and Nicolas Dmetrizin from Staten Island’s Borough President Guy Molinari’s office.